splunk/splunk-sdk-python/README.md

 ### Contact Us

-You can reach the Developer Platform team at _devinfo@splunk.com_.
+You can reach the Splunk Developer Platform team at _devinfo@splunk.com_.

 ## License